 Some of the most common side effects of Tramadol use include agitation, anxiety, constipation, diarrhea, hallucination, nausea, tremor, vomiting, and diaphoresis.
 Less common side effects of using this drug include insomnia and increased chattiness.

 This behavior is when an individual obtains multiple prescriptions for the same drug from different providers.
-Other signs of Dilaudid addiction are running out of their medicine too quickly, using Dilaudid intravenously, extreme personality changes, secretive or manipulative behaviors, strained relationships, and finding drugs or drug paraphernalia in their possession.
+Other signs include extreme personality changes, secretive or manipulative behaviors, strained relationships, and finding drugs or drug paraphernalia in their possession.

 Tramadol Withdrawal & Detox

-Long term use of Tramadol can lead to dependence.
-When one’s body is dependant on this substance, an array of withdrawal symptoms are expected once the individuals stop using it.
-Depending on if the dose was immediate or extended-release, the effects may last anywhere from 6 to 12 hours or more before leaving the bloodstream.
+Long-term use of Tramadol can lead to dependence.
+When one’s body is dependant on this substance, an array of withdrawal symptoms can happen when someone attempts quitting.
+Depending on the dose, effects may last anywhere from 6 to 12 hours or more before leaving the bloodstream.
 Withdrawal symptoms typically begin about 12 hours following the last dose.

 The first withdrawal symptoms are usually similar to that of the flu, including a runny nose, sweating and chills, low energy, muscle and body aches, and insomnia.
-Other early tramadol withdrawal symptoms include anxiety, restlessness, agitation, increased heart rate, and breathing, as well as hypertension.
-As withdrawal progresses, more intense symptoms may include stomach pain, diarrhea, vomiting, loss of appetite, drug cravings, and depression.
+Other early Tramadol withdrawal symptoms include anxiety, restlessness, agitation, increased heart rate, and breathing, as well as hypertension.
+As withdrawal progresses, more intense symptoms may consist of stomach pain, diarrhea, vomiting, loss of appetite, drug cravings, and depression.

 Tramadol Abuse & Addiction